ek-ku/3d-globe-matlab/README.md

 ## Files

-- `globe_plot.m`
+- `globe.m`
   Plot a shaded-relief 3D globe with adjustable sea level.
-  Saves a MATLAB figure and PNG image.

-- `globe_write_stl.m`
-  Generate a watertight globe mesh and export an STL for 3D printing.
+  Generate a globe mesh and export an STL for 3D printing.

 - `globe_data.m`
   Loads GEBCO longitude, latitude, and elevation data.